Is ERC Taxable Income? How To Claim ERC On Your Taxes

 Yes, you can still claim the employee retention credit on your taxes!
 Read this guide to find out how.

-Whether you found out what the employee tax credit is or you didn’t think you qualified, you may be among the thousands of small business owners that haven’t taken advantage of the employee retention credit.
+Are you among the thousands of small business owners that haven’t taken advantage of the employee retention tax credit?
 The good news is that you may still be eligible to receive a refund, and this post will show you how to claim the employee retention credit.

 If you missed out during 2020 and 2021, you can still claim the employee retention credit on your taxes.

-In this post, we’ll provide details on qualifying for the ERC, calculating your credit, how to file an amended tax return, and whether or not ERC is taxable income.
-Keep reading to learn more about claiming the employee retention credit on your taxes.
+Keep reading for details on qualifying for the ERC, calculating your credit, how to file an amended tax return, and whether or not ERC is taxable income.

 How To Claim The Employee Retention Credit: Quick Overview